ncarboni/Tropy_cinquecentine/README.md

-# Tropy_cinquecentine
+# Tropy Vocabularies

-Repositories used for the course of Digital Images @UNIGE
+Repositories used to host the Tropy vocabulary for the course of Digital Images @UNIGE